Crystal

 uvec – 3-vector (float) vector in direct coordinates

-Return Wyckofflist
+Return Wyckofflist:

 list of equivalent Wyckoff positions